Be the Leader No Algorithm Can Replace

 The circle of trust

 Fast forward to Dad's final years.
 With his mind clouded by dementia, he couldn't remember her name.
-He couldn't recall how they knew each other.
+But he knew he was safe with her.

-Seeing the potential in others doesn't just change their lives.
-There is no leadership framework, no performance review system, no AI tool that produces that outcome.
-Just a person who chose to believe in another person — and watched that choice come back to them in ways they could never have planned.
+And in my Dad’s case, he was just a person who chose to believe in another person and watched that choice come back to them in ways they could never have planned.

 The things left unsaid